-Razia Hadait is the Founder and Senior Managing Director of Himaya Haven CIC (HHCIC), which is an
+Razia Hadait is the CEO and Founder of Himaya Haven CIC (HHCIC), an

 organisation that started on the 18th November 2016 which was officially registered as a CIC on the 23rd March 2017.